MidoriyaHero/Netflix-Clone/Readme.md

 adding your model name <br> `admin.site.register(ModelName)`

-# NOTED: Please add thumbnail and video into media folder.
-Then add them into database to make the website work.
+# NOTED: Please add them into database to make the website work.